Embroker’s Real Estate Practice

 Similarly to how unforeseen accidents can lead to bodily injury and subsequent litigation, property damage can be devastating for real estate companies.
 According to a recent report on property insurance, the impact of recent natural disasters will greatly affect the commercial property market in the coming years, particularly when it comes to property and assets located in areas at risk for wildfires, floods, and hurricanes.

 From fires and hurricanes to burst pipes and vandalism, your insurance policy can provide the right protection for your property.
+Read our full commercial real estate risk management guide for more advice on how to create a risk plan for your business.

 What Insurance Policies Do Real Estate Companies Need?